Sanket2596/FlowLogParser/README.md

 # Assumptions that were made while running the program:

-1) The program only supports the default flow log format, version 2, based on the given example amd it was assumed that this is the only valid version logs that will be supported.
+1) The program only supports the default flow log format, version 2, based on the given example and it was assumed that this is the only valid version logs that will be supported.
 Hence, the progam does not handle custom formats or other versions.

 2) The protocol field is case-insensitive, meaning "TCP" and "tcp" are treated as equivalent.
 Explanations for assumption -> The program converts all protocol values to lowercase before matching, so entries in the flow log can have "TCP", "tcp", or any other case variation, and they will still be matched correctly.

 3) Any log entry that does not match any dstport/protocol combination in the lookup table is counted as "Untagged" and grouped accordingly.
-Explanation for assumption -> w log entry doesn’t have a corresponding tag in the lookup table, it’s classified as "Untagged" in the final output.
+Explanation for assumption -> log entry doesn’t have a corresponding tag in the lookup table, it’s classified as "Untagged" in the final output.
 This makes sure that no entry in the logs is left unaccounted for and can be categorized into some of the category.

 4) The 7th row in the log entry file is the protocol number which defines either it is tcp or udp checking the number.
 -> Based on the sample output provided it was assumed that 6 -> tcp and 17 -> udp protocol and thus the conditions were handled accordingly and if any other number that 6 or 17 then protocol was categorized into unkown category.